David Thibodeau

 David Thibodeau (born February 13, 1969) is an American Branch Davidian, a survivor of the Waco siege, and a musician.
 He was born in Bangor, Maine.
 In early adulthood, Thibodeau sought to become a musician in Los Angeles, California, where he converted to Branch Davidianism after meeting David Koresh in a Guitar Center in 1990.
 Thibodeau was present at the Mt.
 Carmel compound on February 28, 1993, when the Bureau of Alcohol, Tobacco, and Firearms (ATF) conducted a botched raid.
-He stayed for the 51-day siege before escaping compound along with eight other survivors before fire consumed it.
+He stayed for the 51-day siege before escaping with eight other survivors prior to the fire consuming the compound.

 Life before Branch Davidianism

 Thibodeau was born in Bangor, Maine, to Balenda (incorrectly reported as "Belenda" in the Waco Tribune-Herald) Ganem.
 His parents divorced after he graduated from Bangor High School in 1987.
 He lived with his single mother in Bangor and Portland, Maine before moving to Los Angeles in 1990 to pursue a music career.
 In the late 1980s, he attended Musicians Institute of Technology to study drumming.

 Surrender of four Branch Davidians.
 Thibodeau is one of the three figures closest to the camera on the road.